chinmayajoshi/Data-Poisoning-Attack-on-LLM-RAG/README.md

-## Data Poisioning Attack on RAG Apps
+## Data Poisoning Attack on RAG Apps

 ### **📚 FAISS-based Text Search**
 A simple pipeline to chunk text, generate embeddings, and perform **semantic search** using **faiss** for fast retrieval.